jkulak/webascrazy-blog/content/post/docker-autocompletion.md

 ## Autocompletion

-Autocompletion works for `docker`, `docker-compose` commands as well as existing image names, network and container names, which very helpful!
+Autocompletion works for `docker`, `docker-compose`, `docker-machine` commands as well as existing image names, network and container names, which in the end saves you lots of time!